MJKWoolnough/httpembed/README.md

 HandleBuffer takes filename, a gzip compressed data buffer, its decompressed size, and a last modified date, and turns it into a handler that will detect whether the client can handle the compressed data and send the data accordingly.

+If the decompressed size is 0, the decomplress buffer will be dynamically allocated.